-In the annual report on the effectiveness of the internal control over financial reporting and disclosure, which was attached to the periodic report for the period ended 31 December 2023 (the "Latest Annual Report on Internal Control"), the board of directors of the GP and the management of the Partnership evaluated the internal control in the Partnership.
-Based on such evaluation, the board of directors of the GP and the management of the Partnership came to the conclusion that such internal control, as of 31 December 2023, is effective.
+In the quarterly report on the effectiveness of the internal control over financial reporting and disclosure, which was attached to the quarterly report for the period ended 31 March 2024 (the "Latest Quarterly Report on Internal Control"), the internal control was found to be effective.

-Until the date of the report, no occurrence or issue were brought to the attention of the board of directors of the GP and the management of the Partnership, which may change the evaluation of the effectiveness of the internal control, as was presented in the Latest Annual Report on Internal Control.
+Until the date of the report, no occurrence or issue were brought to the attention of the board of directors of the GP and the management of the Partnership, which may change the evaluation of the effectiveness of the internal control, as was presented in the Latest Quarterly Report on Internal Control.

-As of the date of the report, based on the Latest Annual Report on Internal Control, and based on information which was brought to the attention of the management of the Partnership and the board of directors of the GP as aforesaid, the internal control is effective.
+As of the date of the report, based on the provisions of the Latest Quarterly Report on Internal Control, and based on information which was brought to the attention of the management of the Partnership and the board of directors of the GP as aforesaid, the internal control is effective.